Where everything's made with love

 Sharing is caring!

-I've been eager to learn about Colcannon for a long time because it is a potato-based dish.
-I made my first batch Friday, and we devoured it.
-But then, my full-blooded German husband never met a potato he didn't like.
+Generally speaking, that's the way I cook, which is why the hardest part of writing about food is to provide specific measurements.
+It's a potato-based dish, and my full-blooded German husband never met a potato he didn't like.
 I thought it would be good to try something new, but it wasn't a tough audience.
-We devoured it!
+We both devoured it!

 I joke about my husband's German ancestry (he can't help it) and his affinity for spuds, but there was a time in Ireland when potatoes weren't just a thing; they were everything to a certain population sector.